 Updates occur behind the scenes, so you can just open the lid and go.
-Google handles all the security, too.
-The internet offers much of what you’ll need, whether it be working within web apps or Chrome plugins.
+Google handles all the security, too—and now with better biometric options up front.
+The Internet offers much of what you’ll need, whether it be working within web apps or Chrome plugins.
 But it’s the workarounds and little inconveniences that you may find annoying in the end.

 Read on for a deeper dive into the differences between the Chrome OS and Windows platforms, as well as some recommendations on what to buy.
 Just be aware that the conversation will focus on inexpensive machines that can accomplish basic tasks.
 Chromebooks can’t hold a candle to $2,000 gaming PCs, though some cloud gaming services might allow them to eventually.

-What’s the difference between a Chromebook and a PC?
+What’s the difference between a Chromebook and a Windows PC?